-Introduction: The science clearly identifies the urgent need for strengthened actions for nature to achieve sustainable development as called upon by the Rio+20 Outcome Document and Agenda 2030.
+Introduction: The science clearly identifies the urgent need for strengthened actions for nature to achieve sustainable development as called upon by the Rio+20 Outcome Document and Agenda.
 COVID-19 has exposed how vulnerable our societies are and how connected we all are to each other and to nature.
 Healthy ecosystems are an important foundation to ensure healthy people, and loss of biodiversity undermines our individual and joint resilience.
 By protecting nature, we protect ourselves.
 Fully implementing the 2030 Agenda and the SDGs, including eradicating poverty, is dependent on taking these challenges seriously.
 The UN Environmental Assembly is our platform for joint action and to respond to the urgency and scale of the challenge, moving beyond statements to gather forces around concrete actions.

-We are experiencing an alarming loss of biodiversity and ecosystems on land, in freshwater and in the oceans.
-Land use change, over-exploitation, climate change, conflicts, pollution and invasive species are all undermining our ability to ensure a safe and healthy life for our own and generations to come.
+We are experiencing an alarming loss and degradation of biodiversity and ecosystems on land, in freshwater and in the oceans.
+Land use change, natural resources over-exploitation, climate change, pollution, invasive species, extension of urban and rural areas, as well as uses and means of production that put pressure on natural resources, are all undermining our ability to ensure a safe and healthy life for our own and generations to come.
 The individual threats to nature are interconnected and exacerbate each other.
-These complex interlinkages, and the global scale of the challenges, require holistic and transformative approaches from the world.
-That requires efforts by governments, all relevant stakeholders, including the private sector and other economic actors all over the world.
+These complex interlinkages, and the global scale of the challenges, require urgent, holistic and transformative approaches from the world.
+That requires efforts by national and sub-national governments, all relevant stakeholders, including indigenous peoples and local communities, civil society, the private and financial sector and other economic actors all over the world.

-Rebuilding a resilient and sustainable post-pandemic world also requires a strong multilateral system, international partnerships, and dedication to effective implementation of Agenda 2030 and the Sustainable Development Goals and other already agreed multilateral commitments including on means of implementation in line with the Addis Ababa Action Agenda.
-Together we can strengthen action to approach a positive scenario for our common home.
+Given the link between zoonotic disease and environmental degradation, rRebuilding a resilient and sustainable post-pandemic world also requires a strong multilateral system, international partnerships, inclusive participation of society for the conservation of biodiversity and maintenance of ecosystem goods and services with strong institutions to address major global challenges-and dedication to effective implementation of Agenda 2030 and the Sustainable Development Goals and other already agreed multilateral commitments including on means of implementation in line with the Addis Ababa Action Agenda.
+Together we can strengthen action to approach a positive scenario for our common home and common future.
 This requires putting people and nature at the heart of decision-making.